Fedora-OSTree-Setup-dev/Fedora-OSTree-Setup/HACKING.md

     return x*x
 ```

-2. Use comments, preferrably if you can use the Better Comments syntax, please do:
+2. Use comments, preferrably if you can use the Better Comments syntax:

 ```
 #!
 FOR URGENT/WARNING